 Students will complete several quizzes throughout the course.
+There are NO re-writes for quizzes.

 Final Examination; Dec 5, 2018

 The final examination is cumulative.
 Students must achieve 75% to pass this exam.

 NOTE: If a student should fail the final exam a re-write/supplemental exam is not guaranteed, but at the discretion of the instructor